pixeldesu/moduleRaid/README.md

 If you run the code in devtools or load it as external script from unpkg/etc. the `moduleRaid` object can be found in `window.mR` by default.

 **Note:** If moduleRaid had to get modules through iteration, `constructors` will be empty and so `findFunction` will not work.

+#### Debug Mode

+If you call moduleRaid with an optional argument `true`, you will enable debug output.
+Debug output will show errors that are normally supressed.

+In the version that is minified and you can't just add another argument easily, simply run `window.mRdebug = true` before adding the script and you should be fine!

 <h2 align='center'>How it works</h2>